stac-utils/stac4s/docs/stac-spec/extensions/layer/README.md

 ## Implementations

-[GeoTrellis Server](https://github.com/geotrellis/geotrellis-server/) can use the [STAC API](https://github.com/radiantearth/stac-api-spec) server (it was tested with [Franklin](https://github.com/azavea/franklin)) as an input source of rasters.
+[GeoTrellis Server](https://github.com/geotrellis/geotrellis-server/) can use the [STAC API](https://github.com/radiantearth/stac-api-spec) server (it was tested with [Franklin](https://github.com/azavea/franklin)) as the input source of rasters.
 It uses [STAC Layer Extension](./) to retrieve items that belong to a certain OGC Layer.

 [Franklin](https://github.com/azavea/franklin) implements the [Query API Extension](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/query) which allows an efficient search by the `item.properties` fields.
+In particular this allows to perform search by the `propeties.layer:ids` field.

 [STAC4S](https://github.com/azavea/stac4s) simplifies [reading/writing](https://github.com/azavea/stac4s/blob/master/modules/core/src/main/scala/com/azavea/stac4s/extensions/layer/LayerItemExtension.scala) STAC Items that follow this extension.

 ## Extensions

 This extension doesn't require any other extensions usages.
-However, to use it with [STAC API](https://github.com/radiantearth/stac-api-spec/) it would be required to use its implementation with the [Query API Extension](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/query) support.
+However, to use it with [STAC API](https://github.com/radiantearth/stac-api-spec/) it would be required to use STAC API implementation with the [Query API Extension](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/query) support.

-Optionally [STAC API Layer extension](../../../stac-api-spec/extensions/layer/README.md) can be implement to retrieve available STAC Layers metadata, and to use the advantage of [STAC Layers static representation](examples/landsat-stac-layers/layers/catalog.json)
+Optionally, [STAC API Layer extension](../../../stac-api-spec/extensions/layer/README.md) can be implemented to retrieve available STAC Layers metadata, and to use the advantage of [STAC Layers static representation](examples/landsat-stac-layers/layers/catalog.json).